tmohayai/ParamSim/README.md

 In addition to reconstructing tracks, a dE/dx-based PID is implemented in the module.
 This is based on Tom Junk's parametrization of PEP-4's dE/dx curve: https://home.fnal.gov/~trj/mpd/dedx_sep2019/ (PID matrices are in pid.root file)

 *Units are in cm, GeV, ns.*
+*For vectors that are not filled, a default value of -1 is set in order to keep the vector length the same (nFSP)*

 The module is designed to take GArSoft's analysis tree, anatree as input and produce a so called "cafanatree" ntuple as output.
 A description of cafanatree tree variables are as the following: